Ritsu-Projects/Public-Releases/README.md

 ## Privacy

+Ritsu x Emerald doesn't collect or publish any data about you — it's just a simple addon.

+For privacy-minded people:
+- RxE stores settings in your browser.

+The following apply from version **v0.11.0**:
-RxE stores settings in your browser.
-RxE also sends data on your behalf to EmeraldChat when including your profile picture in your bio (v11.0+).
-RxE sends your picture to [Imgur](https://imgurinc.com/privacy) when uploading an image for use in chat or an Imgur profile picture (v11.0+).
+- When including your profile picture in your bio, RxE sends data on your behalf to EmeraldChat to do so.
+- When uploading an image for use in chat or an Imgur profile picture, RxE sends your picture to Imgur ([Privacy Policy](https://imgurinc.com/privacy)).